bk-cs/rtr/send_log/README.md

 ## DESCRIPTION
 Send Json files to Humio and delete them upon successful transmission.
-Defaults to all Json files located in the Rtr directory if 'Path' is not specified.
+Defaults to all Json files located in the Rtr directory if 'File' is not specified.

 ## PARAMETER Cloud
 Base Humio cloud URL (Required)